SNARL1/translocation/doc/notebook/notebook_translocation.md

     translocations per site).
 -   Donor site has a strong effect on frog survival, with 70459 \> 70567
     \> 72996.
 Explored possible effects of bd_load and frog size as drivers of this pattern.
-Differences in bd_load between donor sites seems unrelated to survival, but appears closely associated with frog size (see sub-bullets below).
+Differences in survival between donor sites seem unrelated to bd_load, but appear closely associated with frog size (see sub-bullets below).
 Whether frog size is the sole driver or is a results of frog size plus other unmeasured donor site attributes (e.g., degree of resistance against Bd infection) remains to be seen.
     -   Minimal differences between donor sites in median bd_load, but